Small resolutions of moduli spaces of scaled curves: Base change of wonderful compactifications

-In the situation of \cite[Proposition 2.8]{[Li09]}, we have $ \mathrm{Bl}_{F'} Y' = Y' \times_Y \mathrm{Bl}_F Y $ because $F$ and $Y'$ intersect transversally.
-Note that $F' = \emptyset$ is allowed.
-Finally, \cite[Proposition 2.8.(i)]{[Li09]} and Lemma \ref{lemma: preparation for functoriality of wc} guarantee that the non-emptiness, connectivity, and transversality hypotheses on the intersection of the subvariety with anything in the arrangement continue to hold after blowing up $F$, so our induction is sound. \end{proof}
+In the situation of \cite[Proposition 2.8]{[Li09]} and of our proposition (so, with the additional data of $Y'$), we have $ \mathrm{Bl}_{F'} Y' = Y' \times_Y \mathrm{Bl}_F Y $ by Lemma \ref{lemma: preparation for functoriality of wc}, because $F$ and $Y'$ intersect transversally.
+Lemma \ref{lemma: preparation for functoriality of wc} and \cite[Proposition 2.8.(i)]{[Li09]} guarantee that the non-emptiness, connectivity, and transversality hypotheses on the intersection of the subvariety with all varieties in the arrangement continue to hold after blowing up $F$, so we may continue inductively. \end{proof}